-My personal favorites when it comes to pike lures are definitely crankbaits and swimbaits, as I can fish at greater depths using crankbaits and topwater using swimbaits.
+My personal favorites when it comes to pike lures are definitely crankbaits and swimbaits.

 Best Crankbaits for Pike

-The Bass Pro Shops XPS Deep Static Shad Crankbait is a superb lure to use when trolling in deep water.
+Rapala’s Super Shad Rap is a superb crankbait to use when trolling in deeper water.
 It moves like a baitfish, looks like a baitfish, and has the perfect size for big pike.

-I think its close visual resemblance to shiners makes it especially attractive to pike, which is probably why it is so popular and efficient.
+I think its close visual resemblance to the pike’s prey makes it especially attractive, which is probably why it is so popular and effective.

-Rapala is known for making the best crankbaits and their Deep Tail Dancer is no exception to that rule!
-It’s a beautiful 22g deep-going crankbait with great swimming action and life-like design.
+Another excellent Rapala lure for trolling pike is the Deep Tail Dancer!
+It’s a beautiful 4 1/2-inch crankbait with great swimming action and an amazingly life-like design.

-Take a closer look at the Rapala Deep Tail Dancer on Amazon (UK): here
+Take a closer look at the Rapala Deep Tail Dancer on Amazon here

 Best Swimbaits for Pike

-You can purchase Ricky the Roach on Amazon (UK): here
+You can check out the BassDash Swimshad on Amazon here

 Best Pike Leaders